CALS Advisory Panel for Engaged Research

 • creating transparency so all have a better understanding of internal research funds available and how to apply for them.

-Think of CAPER as CALS’ research SWOT team to address Strengths/Weaknesses/Opportunities/Threats.
+Think of CAPER as CALS’ research SWOT team to address Strengths/ Weaknesses/ Opportunities/ Threats.
 For departments with a research associate chair, that’s the CAPER.
 For others, members are selected in consultation with department chairs.
-See the inaugural team, below.

 Got an idea to make things work better?
 Contact CAPER!